ChristianOrrala/Tech-Challenge-ATBL01/README.md

 - **Connection Pool**: 10 connections, max overflow 20
 - **Health Checks**: Pre-ping enabled for connection validation
 - **Migrations**: Auto-create tables on startup via SQLAlchemy

-### Security Considerations

-- Grafana admin password should be changed in production
-- PostgreSQL uses default credentials (change in production)
-- No TLS/SSL configured (add for production use)
-- Ingress has no authentication (add for production)

 ### Performance Characteristics